SambhajiKunnurkar/todolist/README.md

 # todolist
-This is the simple project list the work to do
+This is the simple project list the work to do..this project is done by using html,css and javascript